Codecademy/EventHub/README.md

 ```

 #### eventHub.register()
-The method allows the developer to add additional information to the generated user.
+This method allows the developer to add additional information to the generated user.
 ```javascript
 eventHub.register({
   user_property_1: 'value1',